 Never put banana bread in the refrigerator.
-This will only cause the bread to go bad faster.
+This will only cause it to go bad faster.

 You can freeze banana bread if you want to.
 It’s fine to freeze entire loaves or even just slices.

-Simply put the banana bread in a freezer-safe airtight container and it’ll last for up to four months.
-After four months in the freezer, the bread will taste bad and it’ll have an odd texture.
+Simply put it in a freezer-safe airtight container and it’ll last for up to four months.
+After four months in the freezer, the bread might taste a little off and have an odd texture.